 While there are incredible benefits to the remote model, it can also be challenging for companies to truly do it right.
 Research shows that even coworkers who have previously worked together in-person need more than just asynchronous communication tools in order to produce the same quality of work they did when collaborating in-person.

-Remote teams require a different approach than traditional in-office teams.
-In order to recreate the productivity, spontaneity, energy, and the bond between teammates, companies need to completely rethink the dynamics, structure, and tools of their remote or hybrid teams.
+Remote sales teams require a different approach than traditional in-office teams.
+In order to recreate the productivity, spontaneity, energy and the bond between teammates, companies need to completely rethink the dynamics, structure and tools of their remote or hybrid teams.

 Understanding remote and virtual teams

 Remote teams work together but don’t share the same physical space and mostly collaborate using digital tools.
 Hybrid teams have their own unique challenges, with some employees coming into an office space occasionally — or certain employees who are always in the office while others are remote.

 While remote teams might consist of the same people who were once working together in a physical office, collaborating in a remote model is vastly different from the traditional team in-office dynamic, and comes with its own challenges.